 Halifax will distribute educational messages each Fall (August/September/October) highlighting proper disposal of leaf litter.
-Messages will be distributed via the Town of Halifax Facebook page, Halifax Board of Health Facebook page, the Town Website, and/or brochures/pamphlets available at Town Hall.
+Messages will be distributed via the popular Halifax Facebook pages, the Halifax Board of Health Facebook page, the Town Website, and/or brochures/pamphlets available at Town Hall.